How to Setup and Secure UniFi VLAN

 1. Settings >Networks

-2. Click on Create New Network
+2. Click on New Virtual Network

 We are first going to create the guest network:

-1. Enter Guests at the network name
+1. Enter Guests at the Network Name

-2. Deselect Auto Scale Network
+2. Deselect Auto-Scale Network

 3. Set the host address to 192.168.20.1